 WORKING WITH DG ECHO VISIBILITY | 2021 - 2027

-The Communication and Visibility Manual (2021) complements existing general guidelines but with a focus on communication on EU humanitarian aid.
+The Manual complements existing general guidelines but with a focus on communication on EU humanitarian aid.
 It does not replace the general guidelines, nor does it alter them.
-The EC-UN guidelines remain applicable for UN humanitarian partners when working with ECHO.
-In case of direct contradiction with this Manual, the EC-UN guidelines take priority.
-The same applies to the 2018 EU External Actions manual.
+The EC-UN guidelines remain applicable for UN humanitarian Partners when working with DG ECHO.
+In case of direct contradiction with this Manual, this Manual takes priority.
+The same applies to the 2022 EU External Actions Manual.

-Partners are generally encouraged to consider the implementation of above standard visibility (notably more elaborate communication actions targeting European audiences).
-However, such Actions – for which additional budget can be allocated after ECHO’s approval of a communication plan (the standard template can be found here ) – come on top of standard visibility.
+Partners are generally encouraged to consider the implementation of Above Standard Visibility (notably more elaborate communication actions targeting European audiences).
+However, such Actions – for which additional budget can be allocated after ECHO’s approval of a communication plan (the standard template can be found here ) – come on top of, and in addition to, standard visibility.

-Standard visibility covers the display of the visual identity as well as the written and oral acknowledgement of the partnership.
-Therefore, Partners should consider to do e.g. more web or social media activities or consider producing audio-visual material addressing European audiences (the latter this may require applying for additional visibility budget “above standard”).
+Standard visibility covers the display of the visual identity as well as the written and oral acknowledgment of the partnership.
+Therefore, Partners should consider doing e.g. more web or social media activities or producing audio-visual material addressing European audiences (the latter may require applying for additional budget for Above-Standard Visibility actions).